macosten/castle-escape/README.md

 ## Future Challenges/Worries:

 * Speed. cc65 isn't terrible, but it's not always the most performant.
 Some functions may be more performant if I compile them in an alternate compiler, or if I manually optimize them.
-* Cannons in particular feel like they'll be tricky to implement fully.
-* Stars/Collectables don't always disappear immediately when collected.
-I suspect this is because I'm missing something small/fundamental, but I haven't figured out what it is yet.
+While I've gotten
+* Music.
+I have to learn Famitracker, and probably also come up with appropriate music myself.

 ## Thanks to...

 * nesdoug (For the documentation!)
 * rainwarrior (For originally writing `fceux_symbols.py`)
+* Tuï (Some SFX have been adapted from their work)